Elevate the power of your work

-Zurich Group Germany consolidates document archives with Iron Mountain, enabling process standardisation with enhanced security and compliance
+Zurich Group Germany consolidates document archives with Iron Mountain, enabling process standardization with enhanced security and compliance

-To outsource, consolidate and centralise document archives from separate service centres across Germany
+To outsource, consolidate and centralize document archives from separate service centers across Germany

 Unified records management service featuring a bespoke email-based ordering system and secure destruction of time-expired files

 A secure archive process improving the retrieval of paper files with integrated access from a single source

 Zurich Group Germany is part of the worldwide Zurich Insurance Group.
 With premium income of about EUR 6.1 billion (2012), investments of more than EUR 31 billion, and nearly 6,000 employees, Zurich is one of the leading insurance companies in Germany.
 It offers innovative and superior insurance, pension, and risk management solutions from a single source, with a focus on high quality and individual customer orientation.